augcog/tai/README.md

 The TAI project is equipped with a comprehensive test suite that ensures the reliability and accuracy of the system.
 The tests are designed to evaluate the functionality of the core algorithms, including the Llama3 model, BGE-M3 embedding model, and Sqlite-vss vector database.
 By running these tests, users can verify the performance of the TAI system and identify any potential issues that may arise during operation.

 ## Credits
 The TAI project is a collaborative effort by researchers and students at UC Berkeley.
-The project is led by Director Allen Yang and includes contributions from the following individuals:
+The project is led by Director [Dr. Allen Y. Yang](https://people.eecs.berkeley.edu/~yang/) and includes contributions from the following individuals:

 - Franco Leonardo Huang
 - Wei Quan Lai